 Locke opined that the state of nature degenerated into a state of war when individuals tried to impose their will on others.
 In his words "anyone who would try to get another man under his absolute power, puts himself in the state of war with the other".
-The above scenario is possible because of the followings:

-- The absence or lack of an established law known to - b.
-The absence or lack of an independent/impartial judiciary to adjudicate the law; and - The absence or lack of an executive to enforce the law (Wayper, 1974 in Ibaba, 2004; 101).

-In Locke's social contract, there are two dimensions in his theory of social contract; the first involving the people giving up their arbitrary power to punish thus creating a civil society, and the second a government contract which gave the people the right to decide who governs them (limited sovereignty).
+The above scenario is possible because of the followings: a.
+The absence or lack of an established law known to all; b.
+The absence or lack of an independent/impartial judiciary to adjudicate the law; and c.
+The absence or lack of an executive to enforce the law??
+Wayper, 1974?? n Ibaba, 2004; ??01).
+In Locke's social contract, there are two involving the people giving up their arbitrary power to punish thus creating a civil society, and the second a government contract which gave the people the right to decide who governs them (limited sovereignty).
 Three conclusions thus flow from this: a) that the government exists for the good of the people; b) that it should depend on their consent; and c) that it should be limited and constitutional in its authority.
 Consequently, if it is not for the good of the people, if it does not depend on their consent, if it is not constitutional and exceeds the authority vested in it, the government can be legitimately overthrown (Abraham, 2013; 254).
 One lesson that can be drawn from the above and liken to the Nigerian situation is the fact that both the state and government are social contracts that can only come to be through the consent of the people, were there is no consent (in the case of government maybe through election rigging as is often the case in Nigeria) the government lacks legitimacy and thus do not have the authority of the people to rule.
 Consequently, the people hold the right to revolt which creates the conditions for instability.

-III.
-The Nigerian State, Government and THE LEGITIMACY QUESTION
+3 III.
+The Nigerian State, Government and the Legitimacy Question